 Jennifer J. Johnson, CAE

-Jennifer J. Johnson, CAE, is vice president of marketing and communications at the Society of Industrial and Office Realtors in Washington, DC, and chair of ASAE’s Marketing Professionals Advisory Council.
+Jennifer Johnson, CAE, is vice president of marketing and communications at the Society of Industrial and Office Realtors and immediate past chair of ASAE’s Marketing Professionals Advisory Council.

 Social media posts and community forums are filled with information about member wants and needs.
 New tech tools allow associations to mine this data and use it to better their marketing strategies and boost membership numbers.